shocknet/docs/docs/terms/terms.md

 Copyright claimants should send applicable evidence to any of our contact methods for prompt assistance.

-Bootstrap modes are provided as a convenience for procuring cloud services.
-Refund and change limits are imposed to prevent exploitation by those looking to circumvent US Law.
-Refund or change withdraws to 3rd parties are prohibited.
+Bootstrap access is a temporary mechanism for procuring ShockNet infrastructure prior to full deployment.
+Credits issued in this mode are non-redeemable, non-transferable, and may only be used toward ShockNet services.
+They are subject to strict value limits and are permanently closed upon use, in accordance with CFPB guidance on limited-purpose prepaid funding.
+Attempts to circumvent these limits—via self-refunding, indirect transfers, or other workarounds—are prohibited and may result in account termination.

 ## Privacy